fardinkamal62/PyPixEnc/README.md

     </strong>
 </div>

-# Beta Note
+# Release Note
-Multithreaded feature in development.
+## Beta 2.1.0 (Current)
+- Added multithreading support for encryption
+### Known Issue
+- Pixel encryption is working fine but problem is in creating image from encrypted pixels.
+It is the bottleneck.
+- Only PNG image support

+## Beta 2.0.0
+- Added multithreading; but image generation is not proper
-# Known Issue
+### Known Issue
-Threads creation & sharing workload is working fine but image generation & encryption is not proper.
+- Threads creation & sharing workload is working fine but image generation & encryption is not proper.
 It's giving partial output.
 And giving error on pixel read-write on big image.
+- Only PNG image support

+## Stable 1.0.0
+- Can encrypt & decrypt PNG image
+### Known Issue
+- Single threaded
+- Only PNG image support

 # Technologies
 - Python